-- Score 510 or above on the new SAT® mathematics and writing, or score 18 or above on ACT® English, or 18 or above on ACT® mathematics and enroll within five years of high school graduation.
+- Meet placement criteria on the basis of approved ACT sub-scores (score 18 or above on ACT® English, or 20 or above on ACT® mathematics) or high school markers in both math and English and enroll within five years of high school graduation.

 - Possess an associate degree or higher.

 - Transfer degree-creditable, college-level English or mathematics courses with a grade of C or better.